paulhab215/College-Projects/Data_Structures/8B/README.md

-Project 8A – Problem and Description
+Project 8A â€“ Problem and Description

 For this assignment I displayed my knowledge of Hashing.
 I created a method for a hash table- first declaring its size and randomly populating it (1) and then outputting the numbers contained in the hash table (2).
 Lastly I searched the hash table and saw if a certain Student ID was present (3).
-?
-In this portion of the assignment I populated the hash table by randomizing ids and entering them into the student ID field.
+-	In this portion of the assignment I populated the hash table by randomizing ids and entering them into the student ID field.
 After doing so I inputted them into the linked list based on the key function:

-?
-The next portion of the assignment I accomplished the display method – basically outputting the method to the screen by while looping through the variables of the linked lists:
+-	The next portion of the assignment I accomplished the display method â€“ basically outputting the method to the screen by while looping through the variables of the linked lists:

-?
-The last portion of the assignment I search for peoples IDs twice.
+-	The last portion of the assignment I search for peoples IDs twice.
 This was accomplished by looping through the Linked Lists contained within the hash table:

 Test Input and Output